bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/it-expressions.md

 closest object, which is the folder, not the files.

 There can be more than one `it` in an expression.
-The rule is that each one refers to the objects listed to the left of the associated `whose`.
+The rule is that each one refers to the object listed to the left of the associated `whose`.
 For
-instance:
+example:

 {% qna %}
 Q: preceding texts whose (it contains "n") of characters whose (it is "a") of "banana"